lrns/opera-gcal-sd/README.md

 ## Support page
 Please leave comments/issues in the comments of the extension page.

 Source code is available on [github][https://github.com/lrns/opera-gcal-sd].
-Feel free to enhance the extension!
-Contributions are always welcome.
+Contributions are always welcome!

 ## Acknowledgements
+Thanks to [norandot-opera][http://my.opera.com/norandot-opera/about/] for Japanese translation.
+Thanks to [Unrealmirakulix][http://my.opera.com/Unrealmirakulix/about/] for German translation.
 Thanks to [MartinezZ][https://github.com/MartinezZ] for Czech translation.
 Thanks to [greench][http://my.opera.com/greench/about/] for Turkish translation.
 Thanks to [Sam][http://my.opera.com/HuRRaCaNe/about/] for Dutch translation.